ImJustSpirit/ncl-christmas-cards/README.md

 ## 01/12/22
 Meidas ~1h 5m - Changed some colours, Updated the navbar, updated links

+Isaac ~30m - Started work on about page

 ## 03/12/22
-Isaac ~1hr - finished about page, apart from colours but I'll just put whatever goes on the home page on there.
+Isaac ~1hr - Finished about page, apart from colours but I'll just put whatever goes on the home page on there.